Registration opens on a rolling basis. Please sign up for our emails above to learn of new listings.

-Registration closes the Friday before a class begins.
-If you miss that deadline, contact Maggie Smith to see if space and materials are available.
-We must have a minimum of 5 students to run a class.
-If we do not have five students enrolled two weeks before the session, the class will be canceled, and families will receive a full refund.
-Class schedules are based on public school calendars.
+Class registration for after-school classes, camps, and workshops, closes the Friday before a class begins.
+If you miss that deadline, contact [email protected] to see if space and materials are available.
+We must have a minimum of 3 to 5 students (depending on the class structure) to run a class.
+If we do not have the minimum number of students enrolled two weeks before the session, families will be notified that there is low enrollment.
+If we have not met the minimum enrollment one week before class begins, the class will be canceled.
+Families will receive a full refund.
+Class schedules are based on local public school calendars.

-Prices start at $150 for a 15-hour class.
+Prices start at $180 for a 15-hour class.
 Depending on the materials required for the class, there may be an additional fee.
-Financial aid questions should be directed to Maggie Smith, email@example.com.
+Financial aid questions should be directed to [email protected].
 Add on services are available for Summer Sessions.
 Add on services are available at the time of registration.

 Are computers provided?

 Yes, we provide computers.
-If a student is more comfortable on a personal device, please discuss it with the instructor before sending a personal computer with a student.
+If a student is more comfortable on a personal device, please discuss it with the instructor before sending a personal computer with your student.